PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedUML`_.
 The ``debug`` option is often useful here, see `Sphinx-Needs NeedUML & NeedArch debug option`_.
+The code been expected and generated is for `plantuml`_.

 .. example:: How-to use a NeedUML.